 The Book of Mormon As History

 The Book of Mormon tells us that a group from Israel came to the Americas and founded a great civilization.
 It documents many places, persons, and events.
-The Native Americans are claimed to be the modern descendents of these people.
+The Native Americans are claimed to be the modern descendants of these people.
 However, there does not appear to be any archeological, manuscript, linguistic, or genetic support for this version of history.
 [See Various Inconsistencies]

 The Old and New Testaments are so richly supported by the record of history – even skeptics will concede as much.
 Why doesn't The Book of Mormon – with much of its history being even more recent – have this same kind of support?
 Why does the consensus of science consistently point to a much earlier North-eastern Asian descent?
+See The Reliability of The New Testament

 The Apostate Church